googleworkspace/solutions/event-session-signup/README.md

+---
+title: Sign up for sessions at an event
+description: >
+    Allows event attendees to sign up for sessions at an event then creates and emails a personalized itinerary.
+labels:
+- Apps Script
+- Sheets
+- Forms
+- Docs
+- Gmail
+material_icon: event
+update_time: 2019-07-31
+---

 # Sign Up for Sessions at an Event

 _Allows event attendees to sign up for sessions at an event and creates an itinerary._